Foremark/Foremark/README.md

 # Foremark

-Foremark is a technology for writing semi-plain text documents that extends upon the concept of [Markdeep](http://casual-effects.com/markdeep/).
+Foremark is a tool for writing stylized plain text documents that can be managed and shared easily.
+Foremark extends upon the concept of [Markdeep](http://casual-effects.com/markdeep/).

 ![](http://ipfs.io/ipfs/QmZiJk9yrnzrA3zoUqhUa5h3XqSxFjZ57SP9tMxpxSKaRV)